 Register for a forums account.
 An account is necessary to post on the forums, use the mChat feature, and to play using the 7kfans.com multiplayer service.

-0.4 Questions or Problems
+Questions or Problems

-\mathfrak{J} f you have difficulties with this game and cannot find the solution in this manual, there is additional information on the wiki, or post your question or problem on the forums for assistance from a member of the community.
+) f you have difficulties with this game and cannot find the solution in this manual, post your question or problem on the forums for assistance from a member of the community.

 Contents